bintu27/E-CommerceSite_Test_Java/README.md

 # E-CommerceSite_Test_Java

 ## About Project
-Purpose of this project is to automate web application "http://automationpractice.com/index.php" with BDD Cucumber, Selenium Webdriver, Maven and JUnit in Java Programming language.
-Implementated of page object model framework.
+Purpose of this project is to automate web application "http://automationpractice.com/index.php" with BDD Cucumber, Selenium Webdriver, Maven and JUnit in Java Programming language, leveraged Page Object Model for all modules and implemented reporting for all feature files with test cases status.

 ***This project covers following scenario:***